brunnacroches/brunnacroches/README.md

 # brunnacroches
 ## Hi there! 👋 I'm Developer FullStack!

-# I decided to learn 🌱code🌱_ Then studied for 1600 itenside hours 🔥🔥🔥
+# I decided to learn code Then studied for 1600 itenside hours 🔥

 🌱 I have experience with projects using JavaScript, Typescript, NodeJS, ReactJS, React Native, Django, Angular, Vue.js, Bootstrap and others.